wlia-code/WakeMeUp/README.md

 ## Testing

+- The Memory Matching Game was tested on the following browsers:

+  -Google Chrome
+  -Mozilla Firefox
+  -Microsoft Edge
+  -Apple Safari
+  -The game worked seamlessly on all tested browsers, and the flipping animation and interactions were consistent across them.

 ### Validator Testing

 - Accessibility Testing

+  - No errors were returned when passing through [WAVE Evaluation Tool](https://wave.webaim.org/)

+  - Accessibility second Testing Useing [chrome lighthouse ](./assets/readme_media/chrome_lighthouse.png)

   - No errors were returned when passing through [WAVE Evaluation Tool](https://wave.webaim.org/)

 - JAVASCRIPT
   - No errors were returned when passing through the official [jshint](https://jshint.com/)
 - HTML